Kradios9/Calculator-Flutter/README.md

 ## Installation
-Clone this repository: git clone https://github.com/Aziz-Aroug/Calculator-Flutter/tree/master.git Navigate to the project directory.
+Clone this repository: git clone git clone https://github.com/Aziz-Aroug/Calculator-Flutter.git Navigate to the project directory.
 Run flutter pub get to install dependencies.
 Run the app on an emulator or physical device using flutter run.